AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/cli/upgrade.md

----
-description: Upgrading the Trunk CLI for new versions and features
----

 # Upgrade

+Upgrading the Trunk CLI for new versions and features.

 Run `trunk upgrade` to update the Trunk CLI and all of your plugins linters, tools, and runtimes.